Lake Tahoe is the largest alpine lake in North America, located in the Sierra Nevada. It borders between California and

 NV-PIC participates in APPIC's online AAPI procedure.
 Please visit www.appic.org for more information about the process and to submit an online application.
 Applications for the 2021-2022 internship year are due by November 1, 2020.
 Applicants will be notified regarding their interview status on or before December 15.
 Please see the Application Procedures page for more information.

-Questions regarding NV-PIC or the application and interview process may be directed to NV-PIC’s Training Director, Dr. Sean Dodge (firstname.lastname@example.org).
+Questions regarding NV-PIC or the application and interview process may be directed to NV-PIC’s Dr. Emily Slife, Incoming Training Director for 2018-19 (firstname.lastname@example.org), (702) 486-0711.
 Site-specific information also can be directed to the site directors, whose contact information can be found on the NV-PIC Faculty page.

-NV-PIC is a participating member of APPIC and participates in the APPIC match (#2323).
+NV-PIC is a proud member of APPIC and participates in the APPIC match (#2323).
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
 Member information through the APPIC online directory can be found here.